yugr/sortcheck/README.md

   inappropriately.
   * for each option `XYZ` there's a dual `no_XYZ` (which disables corresponding check)
+* `shuffle` - reshuffle array before checking with given seed;
+  a value of `rand` will use random seed
+  (helps find bugs which are not located at start of array)
 * `start` - check the `start`-th group of 32 leading elements (default 0);
-  a value of `rand` will select random group.
+  a value of `rand` will select random group
+  (this option is DEPRECATED, see `shuffle` instead).

 # Applying to full distribution